SergeantMahdi/matthew-personal-website/README.md

 I mostly used native javascript and css to maintain my knowlege, the naming of the css classes are not good but I'll fix it over time.

+> [!CAUTION]
+> The reason that the EJS is the majority of written code in this project is using complex SVGs.

 ## Packages That I Used